montilab/SigRepo/README.md

 ## Before you begin

+Please navigate to our
+<a href="https://sigrepo.org" target="_blank">sigrepo.org</a> portal to
-Please navigate to our sigrepo.org portal to create your account.
-On the login page you can click register user.
-Please click on this and fill out the form.
-You will recieve an email when your account has been activated.
-Due to SQL contstraints, having multiple users on the same testing account, like running the tutorial in the readme, will fail to connect.
+create your account.
+On the login page, click `"Register here!"` and fill out the registration form to create an account.
+You will receive an email when your account has been activated.
+Due to SQL constraints, having multiple users on the same testing account, like running the tutorial in the readme, will fail to connect.
 Each user using their own account is ideal.

 # Connect to SigRepo Database

 We adopt a MySQL database structure for efficiently storing, searching, and retrieving the biological signatures and its constituents.
 To access the signatures stored in our database,
-<a href="https://sigrepo.org/">VISIT OUR WEBSITE</a> to create an
+<a target="_blank" href="https://sigrepo.org/">VISIT OUR WEBSITE</a> to
-account or <a href="mailto:sigrepo@bu.edu">CONTACT US</a> to be added.
+create an account or <a href="mailto:sigrepo@bu.edu">CONTACT US</a> to be added.

 There are three types of user accounts:<br> - `admin` has <b>READ</b>
 and <b>WRITE</b> access to all signatures in the database.<br> -